ahmedaao/sportScraper/README.md

 This little script scrapes data from this website : https://www.oddsportal.com/basketball/usa/nba/results/ You can scrape data for each season of nba games (You have to modify the script to scrape other sports)

+You can choice the season to scrape with the variable "url"

 The script will extract these data :

   - Timestamp